jhwhenry/cpd/CPD_Upgrade_511_TO_522.md

 Part 2: Upgrade
 2.1 Upgrade CPD to 5.2.2
 2.1.1 Upgrading shared cluster components
-2.1.2 Preparing to upgrade the CPD instance to IBM Software Hub 2.1.3 Upgrading to IBM Software Hub
+2.1.2 Preparing to upgrade an instance of IBM Software Hub 2.1.3 Upgrading to IBM Software Hub
 2.1.4 Upgrading the operators for the services
 2.1.5 Applying the RSI patches